-There are two methods of conducting research, such as qualitative research and quantitative research.
-The qualitative research is conducted to understand a concept about human behavior, whereas quantitative research is conducted to collect factual data about social phenomena.
+Qualitative research is conducted to understand a concept about human behavior, whereas quantitative researches are conducted to collect factual data about social phenomena.

 Qualitative research is conducted to get an in-depth insight into naturalistic phenomena.
 The outcome of this research gives answers to “why” rather than providing the answers to “what.”
 It is exploratory and unstructured.
-The qualitative research is majorly conducted to learn about phenomena related to societies, individuals, languages, and communication, and cultures, etc.
+Qualitative research is mainly conducted to learn about phenomena related to societies, individuals, languages, communication, cultures, etc.

-These phenomena are complex and are difficult to study with the help of quantitative research.
+These phenomena are complex and are difficult to study with the help of quantitative researches.
 The data about human behavior, interaction, attitudes, and intentions are collected through observation and interpretation.

-The data collected from qualitative research can be collected through the face-to-face interviews, direct observation, review, and analysis of documents, records, reports, and artifacts, etc. for example, to collect the information about the preference of people for bathing soaps.
+The data collected from qualitative research can be collected through face-to-face interviews, direct observation, review, and analysis of documents, records, reports, artifacts, etc. for example, to collect information about the preference of people for bathing soaps.

 The limitation of qualitative research is that the output of qualitative research depends on the quality, validity, and reliability of the data collected.
 In addition to this, qualitative research is difficult to conduct as it requires a lot of time to collect data.